Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.vba/vbaproject/vbaproject/_index.md

 ## VbaProject::VbaProject() constructor

 This constructor creates new VBA project from scratch.
-Project will be created in 1252 Windows Latin 1 (ANSI) codepage.
+Project will be created in 1252 Windows Latin 1 (ANSI) codepage

 ```cpp
 Aspose::Slides::Vba::VbaProject::VbaProject()